 Appraisal, supervision and 1:1’s

-Appraisals that fall due during a pandemic will be delayed until after the pandemic is over.
+Appraisals that fall due during a pandemic may be delayed until after the pandemic is over.

 Supervision and 1:1’s will not generally take place except where staff and their managers agree it is necessary, particularly where performance concerns need to be discussed.